 Once the sales rep left, my husband and I spent the rest of our evening researching energy resellers and reviewing the paperwork that he had left us.

-Did We Just Fall for a Scam?
+Did We Just Fall for an Energy Reseller Scam?

-Most people (myself included) were led to believe that the reps either work for or are affiliated with the hydro and/or gas company.
+Most people (myself included) were led to believe that the reps either work for or are closely affiliated with our current hydro and gas companies.
 In our case, the rep kept saying that our utility companies actually purchase gas/energy through his company.
 So by signing up with them, we’d simply be cutting out the middleman.
-That sounds like a strong affiliation to me, doesn’t it?

 The first thing I did the next day was call Summitt Energy and cancel any contract that was opened under my name.
 After I hung up the phone, I emailed them to get a confirmation in writing that I did not have to pay a cancellation fee and that my electricity and natural gas services would continue without interruption.
 I also phoned my utility companies to make sure nothing changed on my accounts with them.